 The smell of wood smoke evokes pleasant memories for many people, but for others it presents a health problem.
 Wood smoke, largely from wood stoves and fireplaces, has become a major part of the air pollution problem in the United States and particularly in the Northwest.
-Many residents are operating under the belief that burning wood will cut their heating bills.
-In actuality, this may not be the case when all of the costs of wood burning are considered.
+Many residents believe that burning wood will cut their heating bills though this may not be the case when all of the costs of wood burning are considered.
 A growing body of evidence suggests that we cannot ignore the medical consequences of extensive exposure to wood smoke.

 Smoke is composed of many small particles of carbon compounds from the burning of organic matter such as wood, coal or oil.
-This small particulate matter (particles less than 10 microns in diameter) is called PM{10} .
-PM{10} is regulated by the EPA and by SWCAA as one of the criteria air pollutants.
+This small particulate matter (particles less than 10 microns in diameter) is called $PM{10}$ . $PM{10}$ is regulated by the EPA and by SWCAA as one of the criteria air pollutants.